JUMP-TA/JenkinsCapstone/README.md

 # Deploying a Jenkins Pipeline to the Cloud

-This capstone project integrates several aspect of Jenkins Pipelines.
+This capstone project integrates several aspects of Jenkins Pipelines.
 You'll develop a CI/CD pipeline with automated testing using Jenkins and deploy it to AWS S3, providing hands-on experience with modern DevOps practices.

 #### Step 1: Ensure Project Structure and Dependencies
 Verify that the project structure includes the necessary files and directories, and that `package.json` has the required dependencies and scripts.